sergey-vun/microsoft-graph-docs/doc-stubs/api/managedTenants-riskyuser-get.md

 ---
-title: "List riskyUsers"
+title: "Get riskyUser"
-description: "Get a list of the riskyUser objects and their properties."
+description: "Read the properties and relationships of a riskyUser object."
 author: "isaiahwilliams"
 localization_priority: Normal
 ms.prod: "microsoft365-lighthouse"
 doc_type: apiPageType
 ---

-# List riskyUsers
+# Get riskyUser
-Namespace: microsoft.graph
+Namespace: microsoft.graph.managedTenants

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [riskyUser](../resources/riskyuser.md) objects and their properties.
+Read the properties and relationships of a [riskyUser](../resources/managedTenants-riskyuser.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).